Avalara Service Terms and Conditions

 “CertCapture” means Avalara’s CertCapture Service for exemption certificate storage and management.

-“Customer” means the legal entity that executes or otherwise accepts an Order Document, or uses Avalara Services, and thereby accepts these Terms, and its Affiliates.
+“Customer” means the legal entity that executes or otherwise accepts an Order Document, or uses the Services or the Avalara Professional Services, and thereby accepts these Terms, and its Affiliates.

 “Expenses” mean any reasonable, preapproved expenses described in an Order Document or otherwise as being reimbursable to Avalara by Customer, that Avalara actually incurs while providing Customer the Services or Avalara Professional Services.
 Avalara’s reimbursable Expenses include postage fees, wire transfer fees, and other administrative costs.